AndreiFAD/raspberry_pi_cluster/README.md

 Kafka-2.13<br>
 Apache-hive-3.1.2

-This will be installed on the "master" node:
+This will be installed only on the "master" node:

 Postgresql 10<br>
 jupyter kernels:<br>